 How To Avoid Development of Trigger Points In The Teres Minor

-- If you play sports that stress the shoulder muscles do a proper upper body warm-up before playing.
+- If you play sports that stress the shoulder muscles, do a proper upper body warm-up before playing.
 If your muscles start to fatigue, take a break or stop.
-If you play and practice on a regular basis consider getting a cold wrap for treatment after you are finished.
+If you play and practice regularly consider getting a cold wrap for treatment after you are finished.

 - If you have a job or do other activities that require holding the arms up for long periods, take frequent breaks.
 Do upper body stretches to relieve the stress on the muscles.
-Stop and think if there are tools such as a ladder or long handle tools that may help you work with lowered arms.
+Consider using tools such as a ladder or long handle tools that may help you work with lowered arms.

 - Instead of carrying a heavy briefcase, use a rolling briefcase.
 The same goes for suitcases while traveling.

 - Working at a desk, on an assembly line, or other activities that require working with your arms out in front of the body is stressful for all the shoulder and upper back muscles.
-If you work at a desk get a chair that will support your arms while you work.
-For other work and other activities take breaks and stretch when possible.
+If you work at a desk, get a chair that will support your arms while you work.
+For other work and other activities, take breaks and stretch when possible.
 If you can, keep your elbows tucked into the body while you work will relieve some of the wear and tear on your shoulders, elbows, and arms.

 If you are an athlete who participates in sports or has a job that stresses the shoulder muscles, you should consider having a cold therapy wrap on hand for treatments when you feel soreness and pain.
 This will help decrease inflammation in the muscles and around the shoulder joint and may prevent overuse injury or other damaging injuries to your shoulder.